 Fujifilm Klasse: designed for slide film

-What I find interesting in Fujifilm’s documentation is that there are two mentions of reversal film.
-Let’s start by having a look at some of the classic Fuji slide films.
+What I find interesting in Fujifilm’s documentation is that there are two mentions of reversal film:

 Fujifilm colour reversal films (slide films)

-Fujifilm of course being the manufacturer in days gone by of some classic reversal films such as:
+Fujifilm was the manufacturer of some classic reversal films including:

 - Sensia: general purpose consumer, daylight-type colour reversal film with faithful colour reproduction and fine grain.

 - Provia: professional-quality, medium-speed, daylight-type colour reversal film with ultrafine grain, designed to provide medium colour saturation and contrast.